 A never before seen Petit Mokume Gane engagement ring featuring one of Australia’s own Argyle-mined chocolate diamonds.
 A stunning creation!

-This stunning Object Maker innovative design is made using Mokume Gane that has been skillfully forged out to produce up to three Mokume patterns on the same ring (tiger at the back, star on the sides, and rope on the inside).
+This stunning innovative design is made using Mokume Gane skillfully forged into up to three Mokume patterns on the same ring (tiger at the back, star on the sides, and rope on the inside).
 The band is a knife-edge with a rounded back and is slightly rounded on the inside for comfort.
 It has a chalice centre setting to safely secure an Australian Chocolate Diamond; the perfect choice for someone who wants a classic ring style from a one-of-a-kind design.

 It is then joined and sandpapered to bring up each metal’s unique colour contrast.
 The ring has a rounded profile with a comfort curved inside; the perfect blend of comfort and style.

 This marvellous creation is so unique it may as well be a one-of-a-kind.
 It is comprised of a spiral of precious stones twisting around a central oval-shaped gem.

 The underside mirrors the spiral.
 The ring has a band that sweeps up to the setting in an open style, and a clean gold inner ring sleeve to seal it off.
 The ring’s band has a half-round profile and the inside is comfort-curved for ease of wearing.
 Because of its diverse range of details, customers can customise colours extensively with one of our designers.
 This ring is also available with a diamond.